 The Council has a number of Committees and Boards which sit to make decisions on behalf of the district.

 This page lists the various committees and boards.
 Look up the one that interests you to view agendas and reports of recent and forthcoming meetings.
 If you require agendas, reports and/or minutes from meetings dating back further than those displayed on the website please contact the Committee Services Team using the contact form under Useful Forms below.

-This document shows the 'key decisions' which the Cabinet, full Council and the Phoenix Sponsorship Board intend to take in the next four month period.
+This document shows the 'key decisions' which the Council and its Committees intend to take in the next four month period.

 Time is set aside at each public meeting for the public to ask questions, make comments and raise matters of concern.
 To make a request to speak at a public meeting please use the form below or let the Committee Officer know prior to the meeting.

 All 47 councillors meet together as the Council, these meetings are also known as Full Council.

 The Cabinet is the part of the Council that is responsible for most of the Policy decisions that influence the day-to-day operations.

 The Scrutiny Board supports the work of the Cabinet and enables citizens to have a greater say in Council matters by holding public meetings into matters of local concern.

 The full Licensing Board meets bi-monthly and is responsible for certain licensing related policy decisions and certain licence applications (usually contentious decisions), related to current legislation, including the following: